apache/trafficserver/doc/reference/configuration/remap.config.en.rst

    :maxdepth: 2

-The :file:`remap.config` file contains mapping rules that Traffic Server uses to perform the following actions:
+The :file:`remap.config` file (by default, located in ``/opt/trafficserver/etc/trafficserver/``) contains mapping rules that Traffic Server uses to perform the following actions:

 -  Map URL requests for a specific origin server to the appropriate